reimagined/resolve/docs/API References.md

 ### **Common**
 The `common/` folder contains the application's isomorphic part which represents a business logic distributed between server and client in the same code.
 The domain logic is described in a reSolve-compatible format and appears in [aggregate](https://github.com/reimagined/resolve/blob/master/docs/Aggregate.md), [read model](https://github.com/reimagined/resolve/blob/master/docs/Read%20Model.md) and [view model](https://github.com/reimagined/resolve/blob/master/docs/View%20Model.md) declarations.

-### **Configuration**
+### **Functional-tests**
+The system's operability is controlled with [TestCafe](http://devexpress.github.io/testcafe/documentation/using-testcafe/) functional tests.
+A test set builds and starts a demonstration application, opens it in a browser and automates UI interaction.
+After you modify the code, start functional tests to check if everything works correctly.

+## **Configuration Files**
 Create ReSolve App provides declarative configuration instead of an imperative coding server-side part.
 The configuration allows you to customize the React client and server-side rendering, declare domain business logic regarding Event Sourcing with the reSolve library, and modify the development and production modes' webpack behavior.

 The general and building phase configuration are split into two segregated files:
 * [resolve.config.json](#resolve-config)
 * [resolve.build.config.js](#build-config)

-### **Functional-tests**
-The system's operability is controlled with [TestCafe](http://devexpress.github.io/testcafe/documentation/using-testcafe/) functional tests.
-A test set builds and starts a demonstration application, opens it in a browser and automates UI interaction.
-After you modify the code, start functional tests to check if everything works correctly.

-## **Configuration Files**
 ### Resolve Config

 JSON Schema ReSolve Config is available at [schema.resolve.config.json](../packages/resolve-scripts/configs/schema.resolve.config.json).

 Default values for config sections are available at [resolve.config.json](../packages/resolve-scripts/configs/resolve.config.json).
 If there is no application-based `resolve.config.json` supplied, default values from this file will be used.

 Config examples can be found in `examples` directory.
-Most advanced config, including descriptions for custom reducers, shapshots, auth, etc can be found in `hacker-news` example.
+Most advanced config, including descriptions for custom reducers, shapshots, auth, etc can be found in [`hacker-news`](../examples/hacker-news) example.

 ### Build config
 The **resolve.build.config.js** file contains information for building an application.